 Under the Act, it is an offense to reprise against an employee who has reported a wrongdoing or has sought advice from their supervisor, designated officer or the Public Interest Commissioner.
 The Act also protects employees who assist with an investigation or refuse to participate in a wrongdoing.
 A “reprisal” is any measure that adversely affects the working conditions of an employee, including but not limited to: a dismissal, layoff, suspension, demotion or transfer, reprimand, reduction in wages or change in work hours.
 Persons who commit a reprisal against an employee could be subject to prosecution and substantial monetary penalties.

-The Act requires the identity of employees reporting wrongdoing to be protected.
-The process of reporting and investigating complaints is confidential.
+The Act requires the identity of employees reporting wrongdoing to be protected subject to procedural fairness and natural justice, or when disclosure is required by law.
 Investigations conducted by the Public Interest Commissioner are not subject to information requests under the Freedom of Information and Protection of Privacy Act.

 The Act gives employees the legal authority to disclosure confidential records which, in other circumstances, may be a breach of confidentiality agreements or privacy laws.